ApexEngineers/WRO-ApexEngineers/README.md

 ## Operating System

-We used the Jetson Nano's existing operating system, which is Ubuntu 18.04 with Jetpack.
-It has been changed to text-only mode to remove the unnecessary GUI.
+We used the Raspbian operating system, which is Raspberry Pi's official operating system.
 We also added a startup script ([see "Board Setup" in ASSEMBLY.md](./assembly.md#board-setup-sshfs-and-static-ip)) to run the program on startup, which waits for a button press before running the program.

 ***